rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 > Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
 Fix each one as soon as it is discovered.

-This is already somewhat contradictory to the *Good-Enough Software* point made on the book just two topic latter, but the worse is that it's actually based on a theory that was [already debunked](https://news.northeastern.edu/2019/05/15/northeastern-university-researchers-find-little-evidence-for-broken-windows-theory-say-neighborhood-disorder-doesnt-cause-crime/)
+This is already somewhat contradictory to the *Good-Enough Software* point made on the book just two topics later, but the worse is that it's actually based on a theory that was [already debunked](https://news.northeastern.edu/2019/05/15/northeastern-university-researchers-find-little-evidence-for-broken-windows-theory-say-neighborhood-disorder-doesnt-cause-crime/)

-A lot of times the story of crime reduction in NY with the broken-window policy is used to back-up this story, but a [quick read](https://www.quora.com/How-did-the-New-York-City-crime-rate-drop-in-the-1990s) shows you that this is a mere correlation, not causation, a change of police strategy to focus on the bigger crimes rather than on petty ones might have actually been much more effective, together with abortion legalization and many other candidates, nobody knows for sure.
+A lot of times the story of crime reduction in NY with the broken-window policy is used to back-up this, but a [quick read](https://www.quora.com/How-did-the-New-York-City-crime-rate-drop-in-the-1990s) shows you that this is a mere correlation, not causation, a change of police strategy to focus on the bigger crimes rather than on petty ones might have actually been much more effective, together with abortion legalization and many other candidates, nobody knows for sure.

 The broken-window theory for code feels like a nice idea, but feeling is not enough, Dogmatic Programmers are gullible and like theories, but a True Pragmatic Programer is skeptical, and values scientific rigour (when possible).